 Sorrel is domesticated and grown wild throughout Eastern Europe and spring is the best time to pick the young, tender leaves.
-Sorrel finds its way into soups, sauces (especially with salmon), stuffings, and, when young and tender, it is eaten raw in salads like baby spinach.
+Sorrel finds its way into soups, sauces (especially with salmon), stuffing, and, when young and tender, it is eaten raw in salads like baby spinach.

-This recipe is a Jewish version, often called schav borscht (even though it is not made with beets as the name might suggest), which can be eaten hot or cold, and is a good candidate for Passover if parve margarine or oil and vegetable stock is used when serving with sour cream.
+This recipe is a Jewish version, often called schav borscht (even though it is not made with beets as the name might suggest), which can be eaten hot or cold, and is a good candidate for Passover if parve margarine or oil and vegetable stock are used when serving with sour cream.

 - 1 pound young sorrel leaves, washed, stemmed as for spinach and chopped